50-year war on drugs imprisoned millions of Black Americans

 50-year war on drugs imprisoned millions of Black AmericansNew

 Fifty years ago this summer, President Richard Nixon declared a war on drugs.
-Today, with the U.S. mired in a deadly opioid epidemic that did not abate during the coronavirus pandemic’s worst days, it is questionable whether anyone won the war.
-Yet the loser is clear: Black and Latino Americans, their families and their communities.
-A key weapon of the war was the imposition of mandatory minimums in prison sentencing.
-Decades later those harsh penalties at the federal level and the accompanying changes at the state level led to an increase in the prison industrial complex that saw millions of people, primarily of color, locked up and shut out of the American dream.
+Today, the U.S. remains mired in a deadly opioid epidemic that did not abate during the worst days of the coronavirus pandemic.
+Whether anyone won the war is questionable, but the losers are clearly Black and Latino Americans, their families and their communities.
+Mandatory minimum prison sentences have been a key weapon of the drug war.
+Decades later those harsh penalties have fed a prison industrial complex that has millions of mostly Black and brown people locked up and shut out of the American dream.